testcontainers/testcontainers-go/docs/modules/influxdb.md

 Please check the existence of two methods: `ConnectionUrl` and `MustConnectionUrl`.
 The latter is used to avoid the need to handle errors, while the former is used to return the URL and the error. `MustConnectionUrl` will panic if an error occurs.

+!!!info
+    The `ConnectionUrl` and `MustConnectionUrl` methods only support HTTP connections at the moment.